Year End Tax Tips: 2014

 - Organize your Paper Work.
 If you are diligent with organizing your tax paperwork, it’s soon time to separate your 2014 receipts/paperwork from your upcoming 2015.
 What I typically do is clear out the filing cabinet at the end of the year and put all tax paperwork into large envelopes.
 This comes in handy when filing income taxes before the income tax deadline in April.

 - Moving your TFSA – If you are considering moving your TFSA to another institution, December is a great time to do it.
 Why?
 Say you have a TFSA with a high interest rate savings account, but you’re now looking to move the money into a low cost trading account.
 The drawback is that there could be fees associated with transferring funds directly from one institution to another.
 In addition, if you contribute to a TFSA then withdraw and redeposit the funds in the same year, you could possibly over contribute and face hefty penalties.
 To avoid the dreaded fees and over contribution rules, simply withdraw the funds from the institution in December to maximize interest gains then wait until the new year to deposit the funds into a trading account.
 Problem solved!

-- Private Corporation Dividends – For you business owners out there, if you expect to have a personal tax refund this year, you may want to pay yourself a dividend for a tax free way to pull money out of the company.
+- Private Corporation Dividends – For you business owners out there, if you expect to have a personal tax refund this year, you may want to pay yourself a dividend to as a way to pull money out of the company without paying tax out of pocket.
+We pay enough out of the company to reduce our personal tax refund to close to $0.
 Alternatively, if a dividend would result in personal tax payable, consider holding off until January as you would have another full year before paying the taxes due.